Coffee is the most-consumed beverage in the world. Around 65% of American adults drink coffee every day.

 Well!
 Most of you would know about acidity.
 Coffee is full of acidic.
 The presence of high acid in coffee can make your teeth vulnerable to sensitivity.

-Several pieces of research show that substantial acidic-contained coffee increases the risk of cavities to an irreversible level.
-And that is scientifically proven that a hot cup of beverage can decay teeth.
+Several researches show that substantial acidic-contained coffee increases the risk of cavities to an irreversible level.
+And it’s proven that a hot cup of beverage can decay teeth.

 The acidity runs havoc on your teeth which can lead to eroding enamel.
 Eroding enamel makes your teeth sensitive.
 Once it damages and runs like a wrecking ball, it makes your smile worse and makes it even more difficult to breathe – when swallowing fresh air, you will feel pain.